-The performance measures have been crafted to align with new and evolving performance requirements under the Federal FAST Act, the nation's transportation law.
-In particular, both MPOs have approved performance measures and targets for transit assets and state-of-good-repair measures that are FAST Act compliant, the DCHC MPO on June 14, 2017 and the Captial Area MPO on June 21, 2017.
-The MPOs have designed their safety measures to align with anticipated FAST Act requirements.
+The performance measures have been crafted to align with new and developing performance requirements under the Federal FAST Act, the nation's transportation law.
+In particular, both MPOs have approved performance measures and targets for transit asset state-of-good-repair measures that are FAST Act compliant (the DCHC MPO on June 14, 2017 and the Capital Area MPO on June 21, 2017) and are adopting the NCDOT FAST Act safety measures and targets with this Plan.
+Additional FAST-Act compliant measures and targets will be adopted through subsequent amendments to this Plan.
+The MPOs will continue to coordinate with NCDOT and other agencies to adopt Highway Safety Improvement Program measures as they are required.

-The following performance measures are used for this plan; some of the performance measures support more than one plan objective:
+The following measures are used for this plan; some of the measures support more than one objective:

-- % of work and non-work trips by auto that take less than 30 minutes - % f work and non-work trips by transit that take less than 45 minutes - % of urbanized area within 1⁄4 mile of pedestrian facilities - Proportion of planned investment in existing roadways (versus new alignments). - Amount and % of population and choices in defined "travel choice neighborhoods:" areas accessible to light rail, bus rapid transit, commuter rail and frequent bus service (1⁄2 mile of stations, 1⁄4 mile of frequent bus service) - Amount and % of legally binding affordable housing units located with 1⁄2 mile of transit infrastructure stations or frequent bus service - % of Environmental Justice population and total population within 1⁄2 mile of bus transit service, 1 mile of rail transit service, 1⁄2 mile of bike facilities or 1⁄4 mile of sidewalk - Per capita transit service hours - Total transit boardings per capita - % of bus stops meeting defined facility criteria (e.g. benches, shelters, arriving bus status) - 5-year average of expenditures on cycling/walking facilities - Proportion of jurisdictions with ordinance requirements for sidewalk construction or in-lieu fees - Transit, cycling and walking mode shares (overall, in transit corridors, in travel choice neighborhoods) - Average clearance time for crashes on principal roadways - Daily minutes of delay per capita - % of peak hour travelers driving alone - % of employees in TDM hotspots participating in TDM activities - # of employees working for Best Workplace for Commuters employers - Vehicle miles of travel (VMT) per capita - Amount of ITS investments - % of lane miles with NCDOT unacceptable rating for pavement condition - Number and % of structurally deficient bridges - % of reported potholes repaired within two days by NCDOT - % of transit fleet beyond service life by mode and agency (bus, light rail, commuter rail) - % of cycling facilities by type (bike lanes, shared use paths, etc.) rated in good condition - # of public participants in each process by type (in-person, email, survey, social media) - Environmental Justice requirements met by 2045 MTP - # of vehicle crashers per million VMT - Crashes involving cyclists or pedestrians per capita - % of adults who are physically active
+Performance Measure FAST Act Target % of work and non-work trips by auto that take less than 30 minutes % of work and non-work trips by transit that take less than 45 minutes % of urbanized area within 1⁄4 mile of pedestrian facilities % of planned investment in existing roadways (versus new alignment).
+Amount and % of population and jobs in "travel choice neighbor-hoods:" areas accessible to light rail, bus rapid transit, commuter rail and frequent bus service (1⁄2 mile to stations, 1⁄4 mile to frequent bus service) Amount and % of legally binding affordable housing units located with 1⁄2 mile of transit infrastructure stations or frequent bus service % of Environmental Justice population and total population within 1⁄2 mile of bus service, 1 mile of rail service, 1⁄2 mile of bike facilities or 1⁄4 mile of sidewalk Per capita transit service hours Total transit boardings per capita % of bus stops meeting defined facility criteria (e.g. benches, shelters, arriving bus status) 5-year average of expenditures on cycling/walking facilities Proportion of jurisdictions with ordinance requirements for sidewalk construction or in-lieu fees Transit, cycling and walking mode shares (overall, in transit corridors, in travel choice neighborhoods) Average clearance time for crashes on principal roadways Daily minutes of delay per capita % of peak hour travelers driving alone Total individuals provided TDM program and activity support of employees working for Best Workplace for Commuters employers Vehicle miles of travel (VMT) per capita Amount of ITS investments % of lane miles with NCDOT unacceptable pavement condition rating Number and % of structurally deficient bridges